resiprocate/resiprocate/main/reTurn/README.txt

 General TODO
 -------------
-- Complete Turn Implementation - TCP/TLS relay - Implement Connect Request and Conne
+- Complete Turn Implementation - TCP/TLS relay - Implement Connect Request and Connect Status Indication
-ct Status Indication
-- make buffer size configurable or dynamic
 - reduce library use - remove BOOST and/or rutil requirement - remove ASIO for client??
 - allow multiple interfaces to be used for relay
 - per user allocation quota enforcement